miracl/maas-sdk-dotnet-core2/README.md

 When the user is being authorized, (s)he is returned to the `redirect uri` defined at creation of the application in the server.
 The redirect uri should be the same as the one used by the `MiraclClient` object (constructed by the appBaseUri + `CallbackPath` value of the `MiraclOptions` object by default).

-To complete the authorization the query of the received request should be passed to `client.ValidateAuthorization(Request.Query)`.
+To complete the authorization the query of the received request should be passed to `client.ValidateAuthorizationAsync(Request.Query)`.
 This method will return `AuthenticationProperties` of the response or throw exception if the token validation fails.

 #### Status check and user data

-If the user is authenticated `client.UserId` and `client.Email` will return additional user data after `client.GetIdentity(tokenResponse)` is executed which itself returns the claims-based identity for granting a user to be signed in.
+If the user is authenticated `client.UserId` and `client.Email` will return additional user data after `client.GetIdentityAsync(tokenResponse)` is executed which itself returns the claims-based identity for granting a user to be signed in.
 If `null` is returned, the user is not authenticated or the token is expired and client needs to be authorized once more to access required data.

 Use `client.ClearUserInfo(false)` to drop user identity data.